Berezza98/drad_drop_vue/README.md

     }
 ```

 2. Parent argument - selector of element(area where we can drag element).
-(String, optional, defaut = false)
+(String, optional, defaut = "")
 ```html
     <vue-draggable-resizable :parent="'.draggable_wrapper'"></vue-draggable-resizable>
 ```

 3. New param `dropZone` - selector of element(area where we can drop element).
-(String, optional, defaut = false)
+(String, optional, defaut = "")
 ```html
     <vue-draggable-resizable :parent="'body'" :drop-zone="'.drop'"></vue-draggable-resizable>
 ```